ainsleymcgrath/modern-day-revelations/content/revelations/brayden.md

 +++
-born = "1991 Lafayette, IN"
+born = "Lafayette, IN"
 located = "New York City, NY"
 name = "Brayden"
 occupation = "Dancer and Artist" portrait = "/v1589342944/08_Brayden_cftvky.jpg"
 status = "Inactive since 2011"
-upbringing = "Raised Mormon"
+upbringing = "Member of The Church of Jesus Christ of Latter-Day Saints"

 +++
 I never connected to the religion - even as a kid - because I knew I was different.
 I feel like I have to tell you my gay story here because, to me, my entire former life depends on the death of my Mormon life, which depends on me being gay.